greigs/python-kasa-discobulb/README.md

 # Prerequisites
 Install python from https://www.python.org/downloads/ if you haven't already

-You will need git to clone the repository (or use the download button)
+You will need git to clone the repository (or use the download ZIP button)

 # Instructions